Patrick Brown says he was behind growing the Ontario PC party, so he should get to lead

 Interim leader Vic Fedeli said in an email to caucus earlier this month that the party has roughly 67,000 fewer members than the 200,000 Brown claimed in early January.

-Speaking to a room full of enthusiastic supporters at his official campaign launch in Mississauga, Ont., on Sunday, Brown said the specific numbers aren't what matters.
+Speaking to a room full of enthusiastic supporters at his official campaign launch in Mississauga, Ont., Brown said in response to reporters that the specific numbers aren't what matters.

 "Our membership has gone from 12,000, and whether it's 145,000 or 180,000 or 200,000, it's still the largest we have ever been.
 Members expire every month, so the number does change," he said.

+Hillier, who has pledged his support for Christine Elliott as party leader, also alleges that the CFO for Brown's riding, Simcoe North, resigned after being "directed to engage in unethical expenditure of funds."

+A spokesperson for Brown did not immediately respond to a request for comment.

-He also said he's proud of the PC party's diverse candidates, calling the party "more representative of the province than it's ever been before."
+At Brown's campaign launch today, he said he's proud of the PC party's diverse candidates, saying it is "more representative of the province than it's ever been before."

-Joined onstage by his sisters and about a dozen MPP candidates for the Progressive Conservatives, Brown told supporters his leadership would improve conditions for Ontario's families, and vowed to defeat Kathleen Wynne's Liberal party in the June election.
+Joined onstage by his sisters and about a nominated candidates for the Progressive Conservatives, he told supporters his leadership would improve conditions for Ontario's families, and vowed to defeat Kathleen Wynne's Liberal party in the June election.

 Dozens of supporters responded frequently and energetically, cheerfully interjecting with catchphrases like "People's Guarantee" and erupting into cheers of "Patrick!
 Patrick!
 Patrick!"

-Brown addressed the allegations against him, telling his campaign launch that he believes he's cleared his name.
+Brown addressed the sexual misconduct allegations against him, telling his campaign launch that he believes he's cleared his name.

 "What has happened to me, I wouldn't wish on my worst enemy.
 To be vilified without due process is absolutely gutting," he said.